Fenway Community Health Center Historical Records, Available for Research

 The 12.25 cubic feet of material date from 1972 to 2007 and include minutes, memoranda, correspondence, annual reports, event programs and invitations, newsletters, newspaper clippings, banners, posters, VHS tapes, photographs, and memorabilia.

 The Fenway Community Health Center records are open for research Monday-Friday, 8:30 a.m.-5:00 p.m., in Northeastern University Libraries, Archives and Special Collections Department, 92 Snell Library, Boston, Massachusetts.
-A guide to the collection is available online at: http://www.library.neu.edu/archives/collect/findaids/m172find.htm.
+View the guide for the Fenway Community Health Center records collection online.